Hang 10

 To note here as well, the format of the information contained within the “favorites” section of the home page and also the information shown in the search page is loosely modeled after the late MagicSeaweed.
 This is a service that was mentioned in the market competitors section, as our user base had expressed their preference for MagicSeaweed’s UI over Surfline’s UI.

-Usability Testing and Refinement
+Preparing for Usability Testing

 Users